 I continue to study the work of great photographers, a practice I believe is essential to developing photographic style.
 I have a deep respect and admiration for the work of top photographers from all disciplines.
 A photographer must have an eye for composition, light and beauty, or no equipment will save them.
 When taking photos, I look most eagerly to the aesthetic challenges, but a technical grounding is also essential.

-Today, most of my work is interior design, architecture, and high-end real estate photography.
-I try to both reveal and embellish my subject.
-I take time to understand the work of my clients, develop ideas for capturing it, then work to do so.
+Today, most of my work is interior design, architecture, and commercial photography.
+The subject must be shown and embellished.
+I take time to understand the work of my clients, develop ideas for capturing it, then work to do it the best way possible.

 After a photo shoot, I engage in a lengthy custom digital photo finishing process.
 In my digital lab I rely on a 27" high res and calibrated iMac.
 Plenty of pixel coaxing replaces the hours of darkroom work I used to lovingly do, but it's no less artistic.